Establishing trust in automated reasoning: Reviewability of automated reasoning systems

 }

-Mature software is developed and maintained with the goal of providing a reliable tool.
-Signs of maturity in software are its age, a clear definition of its purpose, respect of standards, respect of software engineering practices, detailed documentation, and a low frequency of compatibility-breaking changes.
-The Linux kernel and the text editor Emacs are examples of very mature software.
+Stable software is developed and maintained with the goal of providing a reliable tool.
+Signs of stability in software are its age, a clear definition of its purpose, ideally in the form of a specification, respect of standards, respect of software engineering practices, detailed documentation, and the absence of compatibility-breaking changes.
+The Linux kernel and the text editor Emacs are examples of very stable software.

-Experimental software is developed and maintained to test new ideas, be they technical (software architecture etc.) or related to the application domain.
-Experimental software evolves at a much faster pace than mature software, and documentation is rarely up to date or complete.
-Users therefore have to stay in touch with the developer community, both to be informed about changes and to have an interlocutor in case of unexpected behavior.